GravesendNeckRoad/sp-api-sales-fetch/README.txt

-This is an Amazon SP-API sales/inventory report automator.
+This is a simple ETL pipeline for Amazon SP-API sales/inventory reports.

 Standalone methods allow you to retrieve orders and inventory data from the SP-API.
 The script has been optimized to avoid throttle, but depending on the report you may need to fine-tune the exponential backoff helper method.